 “A lot of people don’t realise that Translink were the first to do the city tours, they started going into the tour industry in around 1995.

-“I joined City Sightseeing in 2003 and when that company went out of business in 2010 I was lucky enough to be offered the franchise.
+He joined City Sightseeing in 2003, and when the company went out of business in 2010, George was lucky enough to be offered the franchise.

-“In 2012 we won the tender to open the Crumlin Road jail.
-We did that for two years before we sold it on then became involved in a coach company, which has evolved.
-We also became involved in a golf transport company as well as becoming owners of Irish Tour Tickets, giving us a shop in the city centre and a focal point for the customers.”
+“In 2012 we won the tender to open the Crumlin Road Gaol.
+We did that for two years before we sold it on, and then became involved in a coach company, which has evolved.
+We also became involved in a golf transport company as well as becoming owners of Irish Tour Tickets, giving us a shop in the city centre and a focal one-stop point for the customers.”

 With hotel room capacity climbing very quickly, and major events being held in Northern Ireland on a regular basis, George again emphasised that tourism in Belfast and beyond has a bright future ahead.